ISDN & PSTN Switch Off

 What is the 2025 ISDN switch off?

-BT announced back in 2015 they will shut off their ISDN and PSTN services completely in 2025.
+BT announced back in 2015 they will shut off their ISDN and PSTN services completely by December 2025.

 Neither of these technologies are capable of delivering the volume or quality of voice data needed in this increasingly digital world.